harmesy/jquery-morphingbar/README.md

 You can see an example of the default behaviour with a bootstrap-designed progress bar in the `example/index.html` file.

-Unfortunately there is no reliable way that I know of to detect changes in an element width (I realize that IE will trigger a resize event, but since Firefox/Chrome/Opera/Safari will not it's kind of useless) so you will have to trigger the `morphingbar.updated' event in whatever code you use to update the progressbar width.
+Unfortunately there is no reliable way that I know of to detect changes in an element width (I realize that IE will trigger a resize event, but since Firefox/Chrome/Opera/Safari will not it's kind of useless) so you will have to trigger the `morphingbar.updated` event in whatever code you use to update the progressbar width.
 Again, see the `example/index.html` file for details.

 ##License details##